SwiftERM Hyper-personalisation for ecommerce email marketing

 Offer Different Payment Options

 You should also offer a variety of payment options to improve your customer service levels and loyalty – the easier and more flexible payments are, the better!
-Checkout payment options you could offer to improve customer retention, include:
+Checkout payment options you could offer to improve customer retention, including:

-• Klarna’s pay after delivery
+• Klarna’s pay after delivery & BNPL.

-• Magento’s out of the box PayPal or Braintree integration
+• Magento’s out-of-the-box PayPal or Braintree integration

 • American Express (growing in popularity in the UK!) credit card payments